dbContext/SiteShield-OpenResty/README.md

 ## Prerequisites

-You'll need to install a few dependencies that SiteShield-OpenResty utilise.
+You'll need to install a few dependencies that SiteShield-OpenResty utilises.

 ### OpenResty